Peter-012/Hotdogs-Magic-VR/README.md

 #### TransitionScene.cs
 This is a helper class which contains functionality used to fade in and out a player's view and transition them to another scene.

+#### Other:
+We directly modified the SteamVR_Behaviour_Skeleton script in order to add fixes relating to animation and rendering isues on SteamVR's side when running our project.